 Cassegrain Winery is the perfect adult destination where celebrated wines take their place beside the vineyard’s equally celebrated Seasons Café Restaurant.
 Inspired by the Cassegrain family lineage and embracing a paddock to plate philosophy, Seasons offers French classics and modern interpretations of bistro and café favourites that shine the spotlight on grass fed Hastings Valley beef, award winning Comboyne cheese and Hastings River oysters.

 Say it quietly, but the manicured NRMA Port Macquarie Breakwall Holiday Park might just occupy the best bit of real estate in town.
-With facilities to match and a recent $4m upgrade nearly completed, you’d be advised to secure a place ahead of arrival.
-Centrally located at the mouth of the Hastings River and right next to the patrolled Town Beach, the pet-friendly holiday park offers tent and caravan sites as well as Bayside, Ocean View and Riverside cabins, a resort-grade pool and a kids’ club during school holidays.
+Recently upgraded, the park offers a range of accommodation including powered and unpowered sites for tents and caravans, as well as Bayside, Ocean View, and Riverside cabins.
+Centrally located at the mouth of the Hastings River and right next to the patrolled Town Beach, it’s ideal for families, couples, and pets.
+Onsite amenities include a resort-style swimming pool, camp kitchen, barbecue areas, a children’s playground, and a kids’ club during school holidays, making it a convenient and comfortable base for exploring Port Macquarie.

 Located directly opposite Town Beach, Ibis Styles Port Macquarie offers unique, unrestricted beachfront views and is a stone's throw away from the buzz of cafes, restaurants, bars and family friendly attractions and wineries.
 Choose from a range of rooms, terraces and suites, unwind in one of two top floor lounges with 180 degree views, and outdoor swimming pool.